IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 <a name='change_repo'></a>
 ##Changing from a DevOps Services Git repo to a GitHub repo

-If you’re using a DevOps Services Git repo but want to use a GitHub repo instead, follow these steps.
-You can either configure your project to [work with a GitHub repo that you already have](#existing_ghrepo), or [create a GitHub repo to associate with your project](#new_ghrepo).
+If you’re using a DevOps Services Git repo but want to use a GitHub repo that you already have, follow these steps.
+[You can also create a GitHub repo to associate with your project.](#new_ghrepo).

 <a name='existing_ghrepo'></a>
 ###	To configure your project to work with a GitHub repo that you already have, follow these steps:
 1. Sign in to [DevOps Services][1].
 The My Projects page opens.
 **Important**: To avoid losing your work, make sure all code changes are committed before you continue.
-Pending changes and your Git repo are deleted when the process completes.
+When you update your project to use a GitHub repo, your current Git repo and any pending changes in it are deleted.
 2. For the project that you want to change, click the project settings icon.
 ![My Project page with project settings icon][15]
 3. On the General page, click **UPDATE**.